BenaroyaResearch/bripipetools/docs/processing.rst

 (in Globus Galaxy)

-Implementing a new (production) workflow in Globus Galaxy consists of two steps*: building a new workflow and annotating all input and output steps.
+Implementing a new (production) workflow in Globus Galaxy consists of two steps: building a new workflow and annotating all input and output steps.

 Building a workflow in Galaxy
 -----------------------------

+Use the Workflow Editor in Globus Galaxy for the following steps:

 1. Add all tools for processing modules (e.g., trimming, alignment, counting).
 2. Connect inputs and outputs of individual tools.